 Any person whose sexual offense has been diverted pursuant to KRS 533.250, until the diversionary period is successfully completed.

+Per KRS 17.545, “loiter” is defined as remaining in or about the clearly defined grounds of a District school, while not having any reason or relationship involving custody of or responsibility for a minor or any other specific legitimate reason for being there.

+Per KRS 17.545, “mobile business” is defined as any business that operates from a motor vehicle or wheeled cart that can be operated, pushed, or pulled on a sidewalk, street, or highway where food, goods, or services are prepared, processed, or sold or dispensed to the public.

 A registrant who is the parent/legal guardian, or the person designated by the parent/legal guardian to have access to a student, must request and receive prior permission from the Principal to come onto school grounds.
 The Principal shall determine whether the requesting registrant is permitted to come onto school grounds for the following reasons:

 To pick up or drop off their child each day.